ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-{\bf Input data.} To associate vulnerabilities with attack patterns, the inputs of the proposed approach are the list of CVE vulnerabilities that must be analyzed (e.g., the ones identified by vulnerability scanners of a certain network) and the collection of all the non-deprecated CAPEC attack patterns (currently $559$).
-An important aspect of these inputs is determining the input attributes used to associate vulnerabilities with attack patterns.
-As mentioned by Kanagozi et al.~\cite{mdpi2022capeccve}, relevant vulnerability information from CVE is included almost exclusively in the \emph{description} attribute, thus representing the main information source.
-In contrast, CAPEC presents more explanatory attributes.
-In particular, we use the attack pattern \emph{name} and \emph{description} as they include high-level details and are the main source of textual information.
-We include additional mandatory attributes to increase the amount of information, such as \emph{attack execution flow} and \emph{mitigations}.
+\review{To associate vulnerabilities with attack patterns, the inputs of \oursystem are the list of CVE vulnerabilities that must be analyzed (e.g., the ones identified by vulnerability scanners of a certain network) and the collection of all the non-deprecated CAPEC attack patterns (currently $559$).}{ To associate vulnerabilities with attack patterns, the inputs of \oursystem consist of a set of CVE vulnerabilities to be analyzed (e.g., those identified by vulnerability scanners within a given network) and the collection of all non-deprecated CAPEC attack patterns (currently $559$).}

+\review{As mentioned by Kanagozi et al.~\cite{mdpi2022capeccve}, relevant vulnerability information from CVE is included almost exclusively in the textual \emph{description} attribute, thus representing the main information source.
+In contrast, CAPEC presents more explanatory attributes: we leverage \emph{name} and \emph{description} as they include high-level details and the main source of textual information.
+We include also \emph{attack execution flow} and \emph{mitigations}.
 The former is a step-by-step explanation of how the attack is carried out, typically presented in the form of prerequisites and attack steps; the latter is a description of the recommended measures or strategies for the attack pattern.
-Finally, we consider the \emph{prerequisites} and \emph{resources} attributes that describe the detailed conditions necessary for the attack to be executed and the tools, technologies, or resources needed to execute the attack.\\
+Finally, we consider the \emph{prerequisites} and \emph{resources} attributes that describe the detailed conditions for the attack to be executed and the tools, technologies, or resources needed for the attack.}{ As observed by Kanagozi et al.~\cite{mdpi2022capeccve}, relevant vulnerability information in CVE is conveyed almost exclusively through the textual \emph{description} attribute, which therefore represents the primary source of information.
+In contrast, CAPEC provides a richer set of explanatory attributes.
+In our approach, we leverage the \emph{name} and \emph{description} fields, as they capture high-level characteristics of the attack pattern and constitute the main textual sources.
+We also include the \emph{attack execution flow} and \emph{mitigations} attributes.
+The former describes the attack as a sequence of prerequisites and execution steps, while the latter outlines recommended defensive measures.
+Finally, we consider the \emph{prerequisites} and \emph{resources} attributes, which detail the conditions under which the attack can be carried out and the tools or technologies required.}